 I.G. sprockets are very slightly thicker than Hyperglide ones, and some Shimano Hyperglide chains may hang up if used on an I.G. cassette.
 The slightly wider I.G. chains work on either type, as do SRAM chains.
+I.G was available only with 7-speed cassettes.

 If your bike has old fashioned friction shifters, consider upgrading to a modern indexed system.
 This is a major, very worthwhile upgrade.